icylace/CursorRuler/README.md

       "synchronized":   true
     }

+### cursor_rulers

-**cursor_rulers**:  The column positions relative to the cursor position where dynamic cursor rulers appear.
+The column positions relative to the cursor position where dynamic cursor rulers appear.
 They can be any decimal number.
 0 represents the current cursor position so

     "cursor_rulers": [0]